-Apple’s pushed an iOS 14.1 update to the iPhone SE and the firmware has the potential to help, or hurt, your device’s performance.
+Apple’s pushed its iOS 14.4 update to the iPhone SE and the firmware has the potential to help, or hurt, your device’s performance.

 The iPhone SE’s iOS 14 update is a big one.
 It’s packed to the brim with new features including upgrades to Messages, Widgets on the home screen, an upgraded Maps app, and a whole lot more.

-Many iPhone SE users, us included, have made the jump up from iOS 14.0.1.
-And while a lot of the feedback about iOS 14.1 has been good, we’re also hearing about various issues ranging from minor bugs to serious performance problems.
+Many iPhone SE users, us included, have moved to Apple’s new iOS 14 firmware.
+While a lot of the feedback has been good, we’re also hearing about various issues ranging from minor bugs to serious performance problems.

-If you decide to push ahead with the installation, note that iOS 14.1 requires a fairly large download if your device is already running iOS 14.0.1.
+If you decide to go ahead with the installation, note that iOS 14.4 requires a fairly large download if your device is already running iOS 14.3.

 If you’re running an older version of iOS on your iPhone SE, the download will be larger.
 That’s because the features and fixes from iOS updates you skipped are baked into the upgrade.

-We’ve been using iOS 14.1 on the iPhone SE for a few days now and the software is running pretty well.
+We’ve been using iOS 14.4 on the iPhone SE for several days and the software is running well.

-iOS 14.1 feels about as fast as iOS 14.0.1 and iOS 14.0 did.
-Most of the time it’s pretty fast, but there are also times when the operating system feels a bit clunky.
+iOS 14.4 feels about as fast as iOS 14.3.
+While it’s snappy most of the time, there have been points when the operating system feels a bit clunky.

 We’ve noticed occasional lag when using the keyboard.
 That being said, we haven’t seen any lag when using Control Center or Notification Center, both of which have given us problems in the past.
 Apps, both first and third-party, open up quickly.

 Battery life is stable right now.
 We haven’t encountered any abnormal battery drain.
 We haven’t run into problems with Wi-Fi, Bluetooth, or GPS either.